On the Present Status of Inflationary Cosmology: ACT and pre-attractor regime

 At first glance, all of these models must be affected equally since all of them have the same attractor prediction $n_{s} = 1-2/N_{e}$.
-However, as we already mentioned, typically reheating in the Starobinsky model is less efficient than in the Higgs inflation model, which is why $n_{s}$ in the Starobinsky model is expected to be smaller than in the Higgs inflation model, see Fig. \ref{Flauger0}.
+However, as we have already mentioned, typically reheating in the Starobinsky model is less efficient than in the Higgs inflation model, which is why $n_{s}$ in the Starobinsky model is expected to be smaller than in the Higgs inflation model, as shown in Fig. \ref{Flauger0}.

-Also, a quick glance at Fig. \ref{TE} shows that the predictions of the simplest T-models (yellow lines) and the simplest E-models (red lines) coincide in the attractor limit $r \ll 0.01$, but they are somewhat different in the pre-attrtactor regime at $0.015\lesssim r \lesssim 0.036$ corresponding to the dark purple area favored by ACT.
-In this range of $r$, the red curve with $N_{e} = 60$ practically touches the dark purple area favored by ACT, see Fig. \ref{TE}.
+Also, a quick glance at Fig. \ref{TE} shows that the predictions of the simplest T-models (yellow lines) and the simplest E-models (red lines) coincide in the attractor limit $r \ll 0.01$, but they are somewhat different in the pre-attractor regime at $0.015\lesssim r \lesssim 0.036$ corresponding to the dark purple area favored by ACT.
+In this range of $r$, the red curve with $N_{e} = 60$ almost touches the dark purple area favored by ACT, as shown in Fig. \ref{TE}.
 Thus, E-models with $r$ in this range are not incompatible with ACT.
 For a related discussion of this issue, see also \cite{Haque:2025uri}.

 Another, even more striking example of the pre-attractor regime is given by $\chi$-attractors.
 As one can see in Fig. \ref{xi}, the attractor trajectories on their way towards the attractor point $n_{s} = 1-{2\over N_{e}}, r = {12\over N^{2}_{e}}$ span a wide range of values of $n_{s}$ while gradually descending to its attractor value, see Fig. \ref{xiact2}, where we superimpose these trajectories with the ACT results.
 We will return to a more detailed discussion of this regime in subsection \ref{nonmchaot}.
 In the next two sections, we will describe two other $\alpha$-attractor models, quintessential $\alpha$-attractors, where $n_{s}$ can approach the range \rf{ACT2}, and hybrid $\alpha$-attractors, which describe two-field models where $n_{s}$ can take {\it any}\, values from $n_{s} = 1-2/N_{e}$ to $n_{s} =1$.